statgen/bravo/README.md

     cd data/DataPrep/
     cget install .

-After successfull compilation, the executables will be installed in `data/DataPrep/cget/bin`.
+After successful compilation, the executables will be installed in `data/DataPrep/cget/bin`.
 Table below lists all tools that are needed for data preparation.

 | Tool | Localtion | Description |